TelehaDima/WeekThreeToDoList/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This application was created for convenient time display
+The application is designed to display the required shopping list

 ### Built With